marcincuber/eks/README.md

 * EKS Addons- coredns, kube-proxy, guardduty, aws-ebs-csi-driver, adot (requires cert-manger to be installed), kubecost and cloudwatch
 * IAM Roles for worker nodes and Karpenter nodes
 * Additional IAM Roles for operators- load-balancer-controller, external-dns, cert-manager, adot-collector
-* SQS queue configuraiton to be used with Karpeneter while utlising Spot Instances.
+* SQS queue configuration to be used with Karpeneter while utlising Spot Instances.

 ## Kubernetes addons and operators

 I am utilising Flux2 to deploy all additional configurations.
 You can find them at https://github.com/marcincuber/kubernetes-fluxv2
-I have built this as a separate repository to show how to develop a successful configuration for your cluster using GitOps FluxV2 and Helm.
+I have built this as a separate repository to show how to develop a successful configuration for your own cluster using GitOps FluxV2 and Helm.

 You will find configurations for: